-Table 2 summarizes technology and system parameters.
+Table II summarizes technology and system parameters.
 Parameters N{\min} and N{\max} are set by the circuit breaker's tripping curve.
 Parameters p_c and p_r are set by the chip's cooling mechanism and the rack's UPS batteries.
-These probabilities decrease as cooling efficiency and recharge speed increase - see §2.
+These probabilities decrease as cooling efficiency and recharge speed increase-see Section 2.

-6. Evaluation
+6. EVALUATION

 We evaluate the sprinting game and its equilibrium threshold against several alternatives.
-Although there is little prior work in managing sprints, we compare against three heuristics that represent broader perspectives on power management.
-First, greedy heuristics focus on the present and neglect the future [49].
-Second, control-theoretic heuristics are reactive rather than proactive [1, 2].
-Third, centralized heuristics focus on the system and neglect individuals.
+Although there is little prior work on managing sprints, we compare against four policies that represent broader perspectives on power management.
+First, greedy heuristics focus on the present and neglect the future [Zheng and Wang 2015].
+Second, control-theoretic heuristics are reactive rather than proactive [bro 2001; ska 2002].
+Third, round-robin methods focus on fairness and neglect individual sprinters' utilities.
+Fourth, centralized heuristics focus on the system and neglect individuals.
 Unlike these approaches, the sprinting game anticipates the future and emphasizes strategic agents who participate in a shared system.

 Greedy (G) permits agents to sprint as long as the chip is not cooling and the rack is not recovering.
 This mechanism may frequently trip the breaker and require rack recovery.
 After recovery, agent wake-ups and sprints are staggered across two epochs.
-Greedy produces a poor equilibrium knowing that everyone is sprinting, an agent's best response is to sprint as well.
+Greedy produces a poor equilibrium-knowing that everyone is sprinting, an agent's best response is to sprint as well.

 Exponential Backoff (E-B) throttles the frequency at which agents sprint.
 An agent sprints greedily until the breaker trips.
-After the first trip, agents wait 0 - 1 epoch before sprinting again.
-After the second trip, agents wait 0 - 3 epochs.
-After the t-th trip, agents wait for some number of epochs drawn randomly from $[0, 2^t - 1]$.
+After the first trip, agents wait 0-1 epoch before sprinting again.
+After the second trip, agents wait 0-3 epochs.
+After the tth trip, agents wait for some number of epochs drawn randomly from $[0, 2^t - 1]$.
 The waiting interval contracts by half if the breaker has not been tripped in the past 100 epochs.